 IACUC Application Pre-review Consultation

 The ORPC staff is available to answer any questions regarding the IACUC submission process and IACUC review of research studies.
 We also provide pre-review consultation to discuss all aspects of IACUC review, from preparing the submission to completion of the study.
-We also offer in person review sessions on twice a month on Wednesdays between 12:00 pm and 1:00 pm during the academic year.
-Please visit our registration page to arrange a time.
 Please contact the office staff for more information.

 When will I hear from the IACUC about my study?